MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/user-rights-assignment/Deny-log-on-as-a-service.md

 For information about configuring a service, see [Configure How a Service Is Started](http://technet.microsoft.com/library/cc755249.aspx).

 ### Group Policy
-On a domain\-joined computer, including the domain controller, this policy can be overwritten by a domain policy, which will prevent you from modifying the local policy setting.
+On a domain-joined computer, including the domain controller, this policy can be overwritten by a domain policy, which will prevent you from modifying the local policy setting.

 This policy setting might conflict with and negate the **Log on as a service** setting.

-Settings are applied in the following order through a Group Policy Object \(GPO\), which will overwrite settings on the local computer at the next Group Policy update:
+Settings are applied in the following order through a Group Policy Object (GPO), which will overwrite settings on the local computer at the next Group Policy update:

 1. Local policy settings